 2. Preparing Offerings for Nag Dev

 Preparing the offering is one of the most important parts of the Nag Panchami Pooja.
 People prepare a mix of milk, honey, jaggery, gangajal and other holy ingredients to make Panchamrit.
-Panchamrit is a holy liquid which is offered to gods and then consumed by the family members as prasad.
-People also offer Kheer to the snake deities.
+Panchamrit is a holy liquid that we offer to gods and then consumed by the family members as prasad.

 3. Nag Panchami Vrat

-Vrats are a famous way to show our love and devotion to our beloved deities.
-Therefore, fasting enhances the meaning of each festival in Hinduism.
+Vrats are a famous way of showing love and devotion to our beloved deities.
 On the Nagara Panchami festival, people observe a day-long fast.
 They either do not eat for the entire day or only eat fruits.
 Afterwards, they break the fast by eating the prasad offered to the Naga gods.

 4. Naga Panchami Rangoli

-Naga Panchami Rangoli is a fun and interesting aspect of the Nag Panchami celebrations.
+Nag Panchami Rangoli is a fun and interesting aspect of the Nag Panchami celebrations.
 On Nagula Panchami, people make rangolis in their homes.
-These rangolis are graceful drawings representing Nag devta.
-People use turmeric or Chandan to make these beautiful rangolis in their homes.
-Furthermore, people decorate their Naga Panchami Rangoli with flowers.
+The rangolis are graceful drawings that we made with turmeric or Chandan and flowers.
 Some people also make the five-faced naga at the entrances of their houses.

 5. Naga Panchami Pooja

 To perform the Nag Panchami Pooja at home, people keep idols or photos of Nag devta on their altars.
-Furthermore, they light a diya and keep it towards the right of the murti or photo.
-Afterwards, people offer Ganga Jal, rice and Sindur to the gods and ask for their blessings.
-People also recite the Nag Panchami Mantra to show their devotion and faith in the gods.
-Women also bathe the idols and decorate them with Chandan and Sindur.
+They light a diya and keep it towards the right of the murti or photo, offering Ganga Jal, rice, and Sindur to the gods.
+You can recite the Nag Panchami Mantra.

 Also Read: Kali Chaudas 2023: Understanding The Significance And Rituals

 According to Hindu mythology, the legend of Nagula Panchami goes back to the epic Mahabharata.
 The epic says that there was a king named Takshak.
-Takshak is one of the embodiments of the snake deities, and many people offer prayers to him in today’s times.
-Once, Arjun’s grandson Parikshit threw a dead snake at lord Takshaka.
-This greatly angered the serpent god and, therefore, bit King Parikshit leading to his demise.
+Takshak is one of the incarnations of the snake deities, and many people offer prayers to him.
+Once, Arjun’s grandson Parikshit threw a dead snake at lord Takshaka, which angered the serpent God and, therefore, led to his demise.

-King Parikshit haf a son named Janamejaya.
+King Parikshit has a son named Janamejaya.
 Janamyejaya was devastated upon learning about his father’s demise.
-Therefore, he decided to perform a yagna to sacrifice snakes out of revenge.
-Hence, he gathered many priests and started performing the Yagyas.
+Therefore, he decided to perform a yagna to sacrifice snakes for revenge.
+He gathered many priests and started performing the Yagyas.
 The power of the yagya forced snakes to come out of their houses.
-Afterwards, all of them burnt in the fire of the Yagya.
+Afterwards, all of them were burnt in the fire of the yagya.

-The effect of this ritual reached Takshak too.
+The effect of this ritual reached Takshak, too.
 To avoid getting into the holy fire, Takshak wrapped his body around Lord Indra’s bed.
-Therefore, this led to both of them getting dragged into the Yagna.
-The gods were distressed, and hence they went to goddess Manas to ask for her help.
+This led to both of them being dragged into the Yagna.
+The gods were distressed, and hence, they went to goddess Manas to ask for her help.

 The motherly goddess had a son named Astik, who was a great sage.
 Therefore, Astik went to convince Janamejaya to stop the Yagya.
 He explained that killing innocent snakes would not bring him any good.
 Astik’s immense knowledge deeply touched Janamejaya, and therefore, he stopped the Yagna.
-As a result, he saved many snakes from the sacrifice, and Nag Panchami is the day to celebrate this event of mythology.
+As a result, he saved many snakes from the sacrifice, and Nag Panchami is the day to celebrate this mythology event.

 Frequently Asked Questions (FAQs)